11 Days Forest and Savanna Birding Tour in Uganda

 Day 3- Whole day birding in Lake Mburo “Game drive”

-Lake Mburo has about 350 bird species including White-winged Warbler, Shoebill Stork, Crested Francolin, Brown Parrot, Red-necked Spur, Common Quails, African grey Hornbill, Nubian Woodpecker, Trilling Cisticola, Coqui Francolin, Long-tailed Cisticola, Southern red Bishop and so much more.
+Lake Mburo has about 350 bird species, including the White-winged Warbler, Shoebill Stork, Crested Francolin, Brown Parrot, Red-necked Spur, Common Quails, African Grey Hornbill, Nubian Woodpecker, Trilling Cisticola, Coqui Francolin, Long-tailed Cisticola, Southern Red Bishop, and so much more.

-The best birding spots in the park include the swampy valleys of Warukiri and Miiriti and the roadsides between Rwonyo camp and the jetty.
-There are viewing platforms at the salt lick, in Miiriti valley, and in Rubanga Forest.
+The best birding spots in the Park include the swampy valleys of Warukiri and Miiriti, as well as the roadsides between Rwonyo camp and the jetty.
+There are viewing platforms at the salt lick, in Miiriti Valley, and in Rubanga Forest.
 From the morning game drive, we come back for lunch, have a rest, and go for a boat cruise in the evening.

 Boat cruise